-UHS provides Behavioral Health programs to Binghamton and surrounding communities.
+UHS provides Behavioral Health programs to Binghamton and surrounding New York communities.
 Behavioral Health includes programs to address Chemical Dependency (addiction) and Mental Health concerns, group therapy (including life skills, anxiety, depression and anger management groups) medication management for psychiatric disorders, individual psychotherapy, and our 24-hour crisis service for confidential psychiatric advice (CPEP).

-We understand that substance use and mental health needs have increased due to COVID-19.
+At the UHS New York behavioral health center, we understand that substance use and mental health needs have increased due to COVID-19.
 If you are in substance use or mental health crisis, please reach out using the numbers below.
 If you are experiencing a mental health, substance use, or medical emergency, please call 911.

 UHS Addiction Crisis Line

 Reminder: Hospital visiting is still restrictedJanuary 12, 2021

 Check the UHS website directly for visitor restrictions during the COVID-19 pandemic.
 Virtual screenings are available as well.

 First COVID-19 vaccines given at UHS Chenango Memorial HospitalDecember 23, 2020

 On Tuesday, December 22, Dr. Jason Joseph became the first person to receive a COVID-19 vaccine in Chenango County.